mwmuni/deptry-auto/README.md

 - The installer automatically queries the PyPI XML-RPC API for likely package matches when an import name is missing (so `PIL` resolves to `Pillow`, `cv2` to `opencv-python`, and similar cases work without manual overrides).
 - Imports that only exist on MicroPython builds (`machine`, `micropython`, `rp2`, `ucollections`, `ujson`, `uselect`, `ustruct`, `utime`, `neopixel`) are skipped automatically.
+- Every `uv add` command is capped by `--install-timeout` (default 300s).
+When the timeout is reached, deptry-auto stops that attempt, switches to the next candidate name, and ultimately reports the packages that still need manual attention.
 - If one installation fails, `deptry-auto` now continues with the remaining packages, tries fallback names where applicable, and reports any failures at the end.

 `deptry` exits with code `1` when it finds issues, so `deptry-auto` tolerates both `0` (clean) and `1` (issues) but still halts for any other failure.
 Use `--dry-run` when you only need a report of the missing dependencies.